Orange-OpenSource/a11y-guidelines/CONTRIBUTE.md

 ### Command Line

-First, make sure that your are even with the last version of your target branch with `git fetch && git status`.
-If not, pull changes from it with `git pull`
+First, make sure that your are up to date with the last version of your target branch with `git fetch && git status`.
+If not, pull changes from it with `git pull`.
+After that, you can create your branch with:

 ```shell
 $ git checkout -b my-new-branch